tbm00/Data64/README.md

 # Data64
-A spigot plugin that resets player data.
+A spigot plugin that manages player data in various ways.

 Created by tbm00 for play.mc64.wtf.